Mattie112/php-p1-logger/README.md

-# Hosola-data-logger
+# php-p1-logger
 ===================

 p1-data-logger is a small PHP script to fetch, parse and upload data from your DSMR 4 compliant meter.
-Currently it supports upload to PVOutput and/or a MySQL database
+Currently it supports upload to PVOutput.

 ----------